MatteoManfredi/pfam_models/README.md

 ### 5. Update libtiff

-After installing FoldSeek, you may need to update the `libtiff` library because FoldSeek can break the dependencies of seaborn.
+After installing FoldSeek, you may need to update the `libtiff` library because FoldSeek can break seaborn dependencies.
 To fix this, run:

 ```bash
 conda update libtiff